somersetgeology/gcr-csv/README.md

 &copy; Geoff Rowland Copyright and database rights 2020

-This application has been built using open source software available from the Opens Source Geospatial Foundation OSGeo.
+This application has been built using open source software available from the Opens Source Geospatial Foundation (OSGeo).
 Specifically, QGIS Desktop (The leading Free and Open Source Desktop GIS), GDAL/OGR (C++ translator library for more than 200 raster and vector geospatial data formats) and Leaflet (Open-source JavaScript library for mobile-friendly interactive maps).

 Many of the included map layers are derived from open data sources, or sources with liberal licensing.
 If you copy or adapt this application you must comply with the copyright and terms of use of the relevant data sources.
 All relevant attribution must be displayed.